-- Press Menu, and then tap Looper. - Press Shift+Sampler/Looper (MPC X, MPC One).
+- Press Menu, and then tap Looper. - Press Shift+Sampler/Looper (MPC X, MPC One). - Press and hold Mode and press Pad 14 (MPC Studio).

 Below is a brief step-by-step process so you can get started quickly.
 Continue reading the rest of this chapter to learn how to use the Looper in different cases.